 Cons: Students have the ability to disable notifications and may not receive alerts about new announcements.

-Piazza is a discussion tool designed for medium to large enrollment courses.
+Ed Discussion is a discussion tool designed for medium to large enrollment courses.
 Instructors can post announcements, and students can ask questions anonymously, answer each other’s questions, and bring attention to pertinent questions for teaching assistants and faculty to answer.

 Pros: Can be used within or outside Canvas.
 Allows students to ask and follow questions, and for faculty to respond.
 Faculty responses are flagged to ensure students see the post.